KevinVanDerSchans/apartment-api-vue/README.md

-# Apartment API with Vue 3 (Option API) and Tailwind CSS
+# Frontend with Vue 3 (Option API) and Tailwind CSS

 <br>